RobertBurrellDonkin/library-management-system/README.md

 tokens with other claims.

 **Note** that this solution **authenticates** using sighed JWT bearer tokens but **does not** include **authorization**.
-Full access is permitted to all subjects.
+Full access is permitted to all authenticated subjects.
 It is integrated with Spring Security and could be developed into a more comprehensive solution in the usual fashion.

 ## RESTful API